 Lots of lessons learned from this one little example.
 First, you have to keep track of your numbers.
 You have to.
 If I didn’t, I wouldn’t have been able to tell, immediately, that my redesign had such an effect on my podcast numbers.
 I didn’t think it would even matter because I thought that most people would be listening through iTunes and other podcasting platforms, but that leads me to my next big lesson:

 Never assume.
-When my podcast downloads were cut by 50% after the redesign, it became apparent that not everyone was listening to the podcast on their mobile devices.
+When my podcast downloads were cut by 50 percent after the redesign, it became apparent that not everyone was listening to the podcast on their mobile devices.
 A major chunk of them were listening online directly on the website!

 After I found this out, I went back to each and every one of my podcast episodes and made sure all of the players worked (some didn’t) and that any links that were in the show notes would open a new tab or window – not in the same window.
 If it opens in the same window, then people listening online would have their audio stopped, and there’s a big potential for them not to come back.